EngineerKamesh/igb/Readme.md

 ISBN: 9781788394185

-## The stuff we will build in this book:
+## The solutions you will learn how to build in this book:

 ### Live Chat (with a bot)
 <img border="1" width="360" src="https://raw.githubusercontent.com/EngineerKamesh/igb/master/assets/videos/livechat.gif">